The stunning Mera Peak is one of the highest trekking peaks standing tall at 6,476 meters.

 Required permits and fees

-To ascend Mera Peak, you will need two permits; a climbing permit and Makalu Barun National Park Permit.
+To ascend Mera Peak, you will need two permits; a climbing permit and a Makalu Barun National Park Permit.

-Mera Peak climbing permit is available at Nepal Mountaineering Association (NMA).
+Mera Peak climbing permit is available at the Nepal Mountaineering Association (NMA).
 The Nepal Tourism Board office at Bhirkutimandap, Kathmandu, distributes trekking grants.
 It costs around USD 70 to 250, depending on the season.

 Regarding the National Park Permit, it costs USD 15 for SAARC nationals, while it costs USD 30 for other nations.